 Applying for a student visa overseas

-We have provided the information below, based upon common queries, to assist you with the application process however if you feel your query has not been answered below do contact the International Student Support team with your query.
+The Student Visa Route was introduced on 5 October 2020 and has replaced the Tier 4 Student Visa.
+We have provided the information below, based upon common queries, to assist you with the application process however if you feel your query has not been answered below please contact the International Student Support team with your query.

-Imperial College does not hold a Tier 4 (Child) licence and as a result are unable to sponsor any students who are under 16 years of age.
+Imperial College does not hold a Child Student Visa licence and as a result are unable to sponsor any students who are under 16 years of age.
 Your age will be taken as the age that you are on the date of making your visa application.

 Do I need a visa to study in the UK?

-- You will be required to apply for a Tier 4 (General) student visa unless you hold a full British passport, a passport from an EU/EEA country or Switzerland or you already have a different type of visa that allows you to study for the full length of your course.
+- You will be required to apply via the Student Visa Route unless you hold a full British passport, if you hold settled or pre-settled status (EU/EEA/Swiss nationals) or you already have a different type of visa that allows you to study for the full length of your course.

-- If you will be studying for less than 6 months or attending the College as an occasional or visiting student then please refer to our Short-term Study visa webpage.
+- If you will be studying for less than 6 months or attending the College as an occasional or visiting student then please refer to our Short-term study webpage.

-- Students on a part-time postgraduate course (excluding EMBA, Weekend MBA and Global MBA) will be required to apply for a part-time Tier 4 visa.
-Part-time students should refer to our Tier 4 Part-time study guidance.
+- Students on a part-time postgraduate course (excluding EMBA, Weekend MBA and Global MBA) will be required to apply for a part-time Student Visa.

 Where do I apply for a visa?

-You will need to apply from the country where you are a resident through the nearest British diplomatic post.
-Details of British Embassies, Consulates and High Commissions are available on the Foreign and Commonwealth Office website.
+You will need to apply from the country where you are a resident through the nearest Visa Application Centre.

 When can I apply?